 • use the following organizer to research and write a biography of a key literary figure during the early 1900s.
-(Some key literary figures of the period include Robert Service (poet), Nellie McClung (novelist), Stephen Leacock (novelist and short story writer), Pauline Johnson (Aboriginal poet), Lucie Maude Montgomery (novelist), Bliss Carmen (poet and journalist), Ralph Connor (novelist), Louis Hérman (Quebec novelist).
+(Some key literary figures of the period include Robert Service [poet], Nellie McClung [novelist], Stephen Leacock [novelist and short story writer], Pauline Johnson [Aboriginal poet], Lucy Maud Montgomery [novelist], Bliss Carmen [poet and journalist], Ralph Connor [novelist], Louis Hémon [Quebec novelist].

 Checklist for Writing a Biography

 Who is this person?

 What qualities did the person have?

 What examples prove these qualities?

-Describe events that changed this person?
+What events changed this person?
+Describe them.

 What kinds of risks did this person take?

 How was this person important to other people?

-What I learned from this individual about how to be a better person?
+What did I learn from this individual about how to be a better person.

-• analyze a picture from the period of people working, traveling, entertaining, at school, playing sports, and so on.
+• analyse a picture from the period of people working, travelling, entertaining, attending school, playing sports, and so on.
 Draw a conclusion about what the picture portrays.
-(For a discussion of the use of primary documents in the classroom, refer to Appendix E).
+(For a discussion of the use of primary documents in the classroom, refer to Appendix E.)

 Analysis Sheet: Photo

 Photo What I see

 (Identify the Photo) Describe the setting and time.
 Identify the people and objects.
 How are they arranged?
 What's happening in the photo?
 Was there a purpose for taking the picture?
-Explain What would be a good caption for the photo?
+Explain.
+What would be a good caption for the photo?

-From this photo, I hav re learned that
+From this photo, I have learned that